-- 6. At the hearing, both the employee and/or his/her representative and the Authority shall have the right to be heard and to present evidence.
-The following rules shall apply: - a.
-Oral evidence shall be taken only on oath or affirmation. - b.
-Each party shall have these rights: to call and examine witnesses, to introduce exhibits, to cross-examine opposing witnesses on any matter relevant to the issues even though that matter was not covered in the direct examination, to impeach any witness regardless of which party first called the witness to testify, and to rebut the evidence against the witness.
-If the employee does not testify in his/her own behalf, the employee may be called and examined as if under cross-examination. - 7.
+- xi.
 The hearing need not be conducted according to technical rules relating to evidence and witnesses.
 Any relevant evidence shall be admitted if it is the sort of evidence on which responsible persons are accustomed to rely in the conduct of serious affairs, regardless of the existence of any common law or statutory rule that might have made improper the admission of such evidence over objection in civil actions.
 Hearsay evidence may be used for the purpose of supplementing or explaining any direct evidence, but shall not be sufficient in itself to support a finding, unless it would be admissible over objection in civil actions.
-The rules of privilege shall be effective to the same extent that they are not, or hereafter may be, recognized in civil actions, and irrelevant and unduly repetitious evidence shall be excluded. - 8.
-The Authority shall be allowed to have at least one (1) employee who may be called upon to testify as a witness present at the arbitration hearing at all times. - 9.
+The rules of privilege shall be effective to the same extent that they are not, or hereafter may be, recognized in civil actions, and irrelevant and unduly repetitious evidence shall be excluded. - xii.
+The Authority shall be allowed to have at least one (1) employee who may be called upon to testify as a witness present at the arbitration hearing at all times. - xiii.
 The decision of the arbitrator shall be final and binding on all parties.